The Art of the Start Up: Howard James of FASTSIGNS, Washington, D.C.

 Interestingly, before opening up his brick-and-mortar FASTSIGNS, James was an art teacher in Washington, D.C.
 He also hailed from a background in graphic design (doing freelance design work on the side for numerous years) as well as taught theater technology at Duke Ellington High School of the Arts.

-His big career move into signage was borne out of necessity back in 2007.
+His big career move into signage was born out of necessity back in 2007.
 James found that he was driving forty-five minutes out from D.C., into the suburbs for a specialty service like signage (which also involved viewing proofs and picking up orders) and then driving forty-five minutes back.
 “I was thinking, ‘Why don’t we have one of these here in the city?’” he says.
 “Back then, the Internet wasn’t what it is today.”

 With his artist-driven background, James figured the sign industry would be a good leap for him, however he admits that, while he knew a few things about the equipment and the products out there, he didn’t have a “super-deep background” when it came to starting up a brand-new business.
 He knew a franchise would be the way to go, so he talked to lots of other FASTSIGNS owners about their stores.
 “Although they all said different stuff, they said all the right stuff I was looking to hear,” confirms James, noting how everyone he spoke with was pleased with the system.